isgaree/isgaree.github.io/_pages/research.md

     <p>
-      During my summer at USC, I studied a stochastic assembly system where products require many different components and each component can be stored up to some buffer capacity.
-I used simulation to explore how the number of missing components behaves as the system gets large and as buffer capacity changes.
+      During my summer at USC, I studied a stochastic assembly system where products require many different component types and inventory is limited by a fixed buffer capacity.
+I used simulation to study the steady-state number of missing component types and how its behavior changes as the system size and buffer capacity grow.
     </p>

     <p>
-      What started as a simulation project led to some interesting asymptotic questions.
-Much of my current work is focused on understanding the scaling behavior we observed computationally and how the known results for small buffer sizes might extend to the general case.
+      What started as a simulation project quickly led to some interesting asymptotic questions.
+We observed surprisingly consistent scaling behavior across different buffer capacities, and much of my work since then has focused on understanding why it occurs and how known results for the simplest cases might extend to general buffer sizes.
     </p>

     <div class="research-links">